mo-rjr/hello-parallel-step-function/readme.md

 ### InstructionHandler
 Receives an `Instruction` object, which is a list of URLs.
-See `trollope-instructions.json` for an example.
+See `trollope-instructions.json` and `patristics.json` examples.
-It turns each URL into a `TextAnalysisTask` and returns them as an array.
+It returns an `InstructionBreakdown` which has an id and the urls as an array.

 ### TextAnalysisHandler
-Receives a `TextAnalysisTask` object.
+Receives a `TextAnalysisInstruction` object.
 Visits the specified URL and extracts the frequencies of each letter.
-Returns a `TextAnalysisResult` object which contains those frequencies.
+Returns a ` Map<String, Long>` which contains those frequencies.

 ### ResultSummaryHandler
-Receives an array of `TextAnalysisResult` objects.
+Receives a `SummaryInput` which has the id and an array of the `TextAnalysisHandler` results.
 Concatenates and outputs the combined the frequencies.

 ## Step Function / State Machine
-Defined in `parallel-step-function.json`.
-Links the three lambdas so that the `TextAnalysisHandler` is called in parallel, one invocation for each `TextAnalysisTask` produced by the `InstructionHandler`.
+That Step Function that links the three lambdas is defined in `parallel-step-function.json`.
+`InstructionHandler` generates a random id for the execution and outputs it with the urls.
+The Step Function sends the id and one url to multiple invocations of the `TextAnalysisHandler`.
-Then combines the resulting `TextAnalysisResult` objects into an array and sends them to the `ResultSummaryHandler`.
+It then concatenates the results of the invocations and sends them with the execution id to the `ResultSummaryHandler`.

 ## Deployment
 At present deployment is a manual process.